Crepe Stuffed New York Cheesecake

 New York Cheesecake Filling:

-• Add the milk, then mix in the eggs one at a time, mixing just enough to incorporate.
-Stop and scrape the bowl sides and the bottom of the bowl using a rubber spatula.
+- Add the milk, then mix in the eggs one at a time, mixing just enough to incorporate.
+Stop and scrape the bowl sides and bottom with a rubber spatula.
 Mix in sour cream, vanilla bean seeds, and flour until smooth.

 Assemble and Bake:

-• Place a crepe on a working table.
-Place 1/4 of the ricotta chocolate chip mixture a few inches from the side facing you and spread it over half of the crepe.
-Roll it gently into a tube and carefully place it into the pan on top of the cheesecake filling.
-Repeat with the remaining three crepes.
+- Place a crepe on a clean working surface.
+Take a quarter of the ricotta chocolate chip mixture and spread it a few inches from the edge of the crepe that is facing you, covering half of the crepe.
+Gently roll the crepe into a tube shape and carefully place it in the pan on top of the cheesecake filling.
+Repeat this process with the remaining three crepes.

 Garnish: